Why would you choose to live in Conway, South Carolina?

 A brief history of Conway, SC

 Conway is one of the oldest towns in South Carolina and was founded in 1734, making it rich with both natural and American history.
 The town has gone through many name changes, from “Kings Town,” which was chosen by early English colonists, shortly after was changed to “Kingston,” then eventually to “Horry,” which honored General Peter Horry.
 Finally, in 1883 the name “Conway” was established by the General Assembly for General Robert Conway and has stuck ever since.
+Several homes and communities in the area feature historic Conway Homes for Sale and other historic memorabilia.

 What is there to do in Conway, SC?